evalAI2eval/evalAI2eval.github.io/index.md

   - 2025-03-27
   - benchmark repo + presentation
 * - benchmark map
-  - 2025-04-08
+  - 2025-04-10
-  - plain text or spreadsheet that indicates your plan of how many tasks
+  - plain text or table that indicates your plan of how many tasks
-* - apply explanation techniques to better understand *why* it performs as it does
+* - apply an explanation technique to better understand *why* at least one model performs as it does on your benchmark
-  - 2025-04-15
+  - 2025-04-17
   - in class demo/discussion
 * - better bench self assessment for peer review
   - 2025-04-24
   - [checklist template](https://betterbench.stanford.edu/checklist.html) in repo or paper overleaf (use google doc and convert to md for repo)
-* - draft paper for peer review
+* - draft paper for peer review [^peerrev]
   - 2025-04-24
   - benchmark repo or overleaf, team preference, **[registration](https://docs.google.com/forms/d/16NN941Oydub9h00fSeVsXGJs4NVIeM0buHx6w546vTE/edit) of the location required**
 * - extend the benchmark with a task that gives different performance [^performancevary]